AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 Note: The topics may be shuffled around and added/eliminated without notice, in view of time-constraints for the two hour sessions, as the learning material is build on.

+The learning material will be made in this [Github repository](https://github.com/AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning) a few minutes before each session.

+This page will be frequently updated with more information.